Table of Contents

 Verdict

 On a greenfield project, the choice between Aider and Cline comes down to taste.
-On a legacy codebase, Aider’s repo map, edit-format flexibility, commit-per-edit history, explicit file scoping, CONVENTIONS.md, and /undo add up to a meaningful safety margin against AI hallucinations and unwanted edits.
-We keep Aider as the default for refactor-heavy work on our own monorepo and reach for Cline when the task spans VS Code, a browser, and a terminal in one approval loop.
+On a legacy codebase, Aider's repo map, edit-format flexibility, commit-per-edit history, explicit file scoping, CONVENTIONS.md, and /undo add up to a meaningful safety margin against AI hallucinations and unwanted edits.
+Aider is the stronger default for refactor-heavy terminal work; Cline is the better fit when the task spans VS Code, a browser, and a terminal in one approval loop.

 For broader context, see our best AI coding tools April 2026 update and the Cline vs Cursor open-source guide.